brendanlong/ocaml-ooxml/README.md

     (the container format for all Microsoft Office documents)
   - `spreadsheetml` parses the XML data in SpreadsheetML (i.e. Excel's XLSX format)
-  - `xlsx_parser` reads XLSX documents, applies the formatting in the document, and returns the result as a list of sheets (with a sheet name and then a `string list list` of data).
+  - `easy_xlsx` reads XLSX documents, applies the formatting in the document, and returns the result as a list of sheets (with a sheet name and then a `string list list` of data).
 The goal of this library is to give the same results as if you exported the XLSX file to CSV and then read it with